Learn how to use washi tape to decorate Easter eggs. This is a fun and easy way to add embellishments to eggs!

 Washi Tape to Decorate Easter Eggs

 - Washi tape (this is a nice Spring-colored set)

 - Hard-boiled Easter eggs, dyed or undyed

-We used scissors to cut the tape, but have since learned that you can just tear it!
+To decorate, simply wrap the eggs in washi tape however you like!
+This activity is great for little kids, because it doesn’t really require scissor skills.
+We started out using scissors to cut the tape but have since learned that you can just tear it!
 And it works!

 Pin It for Later